3D Mammography / Tomosynthesis

 - Highest resolution imaging on the market making it easier to identify abnormalities when they are smaller and more treatable

 - Provides greater peace of mind by reducing the chance of unnecessary callbacks by 40%

 - Fastest scan time at 3.7 seconds per image – compared to others at 24 seconds

 - Clinically proven to deliver a more comfortable mammogram without increasing dose

 - The only clinically proven comfortable mammogram on the market

-During the tomosynthesis part of the exam, the X-ray arm sweeps in a slight arc over the breast, taking multiple breast images in just seconds.
+During your 3D mammogram, the X-ray arm sweeps in a slight arc over the breast, taking multiple breast images in just seconds.
 A computer then produces a 3D image of your breast tissue in one millimeter layers.